safebucket/docs/docs/configuration/storage-providers.md

 # Storage Providers

-SafeBucket supports multiple storage providers, allowing you to choose the best option for your needs.
+Safebucket supports multiple storage providers, allowing you to choose the best option for your needs.
 This guide covers configuration for MinIO, AWS S3, and Google Cloud Storage.

 ## Overview

-SafeBucket's storage abstraction layer allows you to:
+Safebucket's storage abstraction layer allows you to:

 - **Switch between providers** without changing your application code
-- **Use local storage** (MinIO) for development and testing
+- **Use local storage** (MinIO) for complete privacy
-- **Scale to cloud storage** (AWS S3, GCP) for production workloads
+- **Use cloud storage** (AWS S3, GCP) for cloud infrastructures
 - **Maintain consistent APIs** across all storage backends

 ## MinIO (Self-Hosted)